Search This Site

 Many laptops and even desktop computers will come now with a card reader that you can use to read and write to the compact flash card.
 You will see the speed of the card measured in the same way as you would for DVD players.
 You will see 8x, 20x, 133x etc. If you multiply that number by 150KB's, you will get the speed.
 So, for a 20x, you would have 3.0MB/s, for 133x, you get about 20MB/s.

-Compact flash memory cards are also extremely durable.
+Compact flash cards are also extremely durable.
 They can withstand temperature ranges of -45C to 85C.
 Most are waterproof and can be submersed in water, and they are able to withstand intense pressures.
 About the only real downside is its size.
 For cameras they work great.
 But for slim devices, such as cell phones and PDA's, the size is just too big.

 Return To Top